rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-02-PUA-Detection/README.md

 ---

-### 4. Process Lineage
+### 4. Detection Lineage

-The detection was investigated through Sophos process lineage to understand the activity surrounding the event.
+The detection's Lineage view was reviewed to understand the process and file activity associated with the PUA event.

-The lineage showed the browser process and related activity associated with the PUA test, providing additional context for investigating how the detection was triggered.
+The lineage showed `msedge.exe` accessing the AMTSO test content and provided additional context around the activity that triggered the detection.

 ![Sophos PUA Process Lineage](Images/04-Sophos-PUA-Process-Lineage.png)